April 22, 2024

 Oman 2050 Solar Target Unveiled

-“There are no limits to Oman’s potential solar progress, as a country home to vast natural resources,” said Katherine Poseidon, Head of Strategy, Analytics & Process at Voltalia and Chair of SolarPower Europe’s Global Markets Workstream.
+This transition is central to the Oman Vision 2040 framework, which has set interim renewable energy goals of 30% of the electricity mix by 2030 and between 35-39% by 2040.
+“There are no limits to Oman’s potential solar progress, as a country home to vast natural resources,” commented Katherine Poseidon, Chair of SolarPower Europe’s Global Markets Workstream.
 “This report aims to contribute significantly to the nation’s solar journey as its regulatory and legislative framework continues to evolve.”

+Sonia Dunlop, CEO of the Global Solar Council, highlighted the broader significance of the nation’s strategy.
 “Oman has a rare chance to demonstrate to the rest of the world how to transition from being an oil and gas power to a solar one.
-The nation can take advantage of this chance to ensure economic development and jobs in its net-zero future with the correct market structure, grid infrastructure, and investment,” said Sonia Dunlop, CEO of the Global Solar Council.
+The nation can take advantage of this chance to ensure economic development and jobs in its net-zero future with the correct market structure, grid infrastructure, and investment.”

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.